R1ck77/elisp-mandelbrot/README.md

 The code doesn't employ any neat trick (like symmetry exploitation) to make the calculations faster and it's not really optimized, also one could push the C integration much further to employ multi-threaded or SIMD computing etc, but it was never my purpose.

-### TODO

-I'd like to mark the region the user is zooming in with a selection overlay.

-Showing the current maximum number of iterations during query and offering the current value as default may also be nice.